BDC Hamburger Icon

 Scalability

 All insurance covers certain unexpected events, but scalable insurance plans are especially flexible.
 Insurance with scalability can change as your company and its needs evolve.
-For example, you may be able to adjust your plan if you reduce the size of your team or if a global pandemic limits your productivity.
+You may be able to adjust your plan if you reduce the size of your team, for example, or if a global pandemic limits your productivity.
 Verify any scalability before locking into a coverage decision.

 Cost per employee

 When considering the cost of insurance, pay special attention to the cost per employee.
-Calculate the income for each employee as well as the cost of their wages.
-The cost of your business insurance (or health insurance coverage for your employees) should not greatly exceed the average income that you receive from each one — if the cost of coverage per employee is much higher than what you earn from each employee, you’ll quickly end up in the red.
+Calculate the income for each employee, as well as the cost of their wages.
+The cost of your business insurance (or health insurance coverage for your employees) should not greatly exceed the average income you receive from each one.
+If the cost of coverage per employee is much higher than what you earn from each employee, you’ll quickly end up in the red.

 Legal requirements

 If you have employees, you need workers’ compensation insurance.
-Often, landlords require tenants to acquire a general liability policy to protect against bodily injury or property damage lawsuits.
+Landlords often require tenants to acquire a general liability policy to protect against bodily injury or property damage lawsuits.
 Clients may ask you to have a specific type of insurance before working with you.
 Research and an insurance agent can help you figure out what you need for your state and industry.

 Industry risks

-Different industries come with various risks.
-Professional liability insurance is a good fit for experts who provide a service like accounting or consulting.
-The insurance helps cover any mistakes they might make.
+Different industries come with different risks.
+Professional liability insurance is a good fit for experts who provide a service such as accounting or consulting.
+The insurance helps cover any mistakes they may make.
 Product liability is better for businesses selling goods, including restaurants and retail stores.
 It can cover flawed goods or food that causes an illness.
 Consider your field and the risks you face when you shop for insurance.

 Deductibles